Podcast·Nov 19, 2024

 Listen to the episode on Spotify, Apple Podcast, Podcast addicts, Castbox.
 You can also watch this episode on YouTube.

-In this episode of AI Minds, hosts Demetrios and guests Adrian Cowham and Tom Shapland, co-founders of Canonical AI, discuss the transformative impact of voice AI on communication and business.
+In this episode of AI Minds, Demetrios is joined by guests Adrian Cowham and Tom Shapland, co-founders of Canonical AI, discuss the transformative impact of voice AI on communication and business.
 They explore how Canonical AI aids developers in refining voice applications by providing robust analytics to enhance user interactions and call quality.

 Adrian and Tom highlight challenges like user reluctance from poor past experiences and the technical complexity of delivering nuanced voice analytics akin to web platforms.
 They share how Canonical AI tackles these issues with advanced metrics, including call mapping and custom alerts, empowering developers with actionable insights.